coralieco/workshop-git-rebase/README.md

 $ git checkout paragraph_4
 ```

-There is two commits that are not in the correct order.
-We can see that with a `git log`.
+With a `git log`, we see that there is two commits that are not in the correct order

 ```
 git rebase -i HEAD~5
 ```

-I use a rebase interactive to change the order of the two commit (just change the line order)
+We use a rebase interactive to change the order of the two commits (just change the line order)

-Then, resolve the conflicts (there are two in a row)
+Then, we resolve the conflicts (there are two in a row)

 ```
 Auto-merging poem.txt